matijakolaric-com/django-music-publisher/docs/videos.rst

 Videos
 ######

-Music Pub Cartoons is a YouTube channel about technical aspects of music metadata.
+Music Pub Cartoons is a YouTube channel about technical aspects of music rights.

 These videos are delivered from a cookie-less domain, which enhances your privacy, but some links in videos don't work.
-For full functionality, press on the YouTube icon.
+For full functionality, watch it on YouTube.

-Videos about Django-Music-Publisher
+Django-Music-Publisher
 +++++++++++++++++++++++++++++++++++

 These videos are primarily about Django-Music-Publisher.
 First videos are about a version released in January 2019,